Updated: Dec 19, 2020

 Basic Church Information

 Senior/Lead Pastor: Paul Robie

 Address: 14216 S Bangerter Parkway Draper, Utah 84020

 Denomination: Non-denominational / Signs of Calvinism & Lordship Salvation Doctrines

 Answered Questionnaire: Yes.
 Pastor Paul Robie answered the questions for us this time.

 Affiliations: Mennonite Brethren, Calvinism/Lordship Salvation, Celebrate Recovery/Rick Warren

-Red Flags/Other Information: I've had several interactions with SMCC regarding multiple topics of concern.
+I've had several interactions with SMCC regarding multiple topics of concern.
 The following list is an ongoing record of many, but not all of the reactions and disagreements I've had with this church and the people who work on their staff, either as volunteers or paid employees.

-(Please Check Here for Periodically Updated Information on SMCC)
+(Please Check Here Periodically for Updated Information on SMCC)